How Long Should I Wait When Someone Reschedules a Date

 The 24 Hour Rule

-If someone cancels at 3 pm, they should be giving you a new day either in that same conversation or by the next morning.
+If someone cancels at 3 pm, they should be offering a new day either in that same conversation or by the next morning.

 Ideal looks like: